 All financial figures are in Canadian dollars unless otherwise noted

-- Distributable cash flow from combined operations(2) of $84 million in the fourth quarter contributed to 2018 full year performance of $283 million, a $102 million increase over full year 2017, resulting in a payout ratio in 2018 of 67%, below the Company’s 70% to 80% target range, and compared to a payout ratio of 104% in 2017
+- Distributable cash flow from combined operations(2) of $80 million in the second quarter, a $23 million increase over the second quarter of 2018, resulting in a payout ratio on a trailing twelve-month basis of approximately 58%, well below the Company’s 70% to 80% target range

 Strategic Developments and Highlights:

-- Strengthened the balance sheet and remain fully funded for all sanctioned capital through a combination of disposition proceeds and retained distributable cash flow from combined operations, with Net Debt to Pro Forma Adjusted EBITDA at the of 2018 of 2.3x, below the Company’s 3.0x – 3.5x target range
+- Remain fully funded for all sanctioned capital, with a strong balance sheet and a Net Debt to Pro Forma Adjusted EBITDA at June 30, 2019 of 2.5x, below the Company’s 3.0x – 3.5x target range

 Management’s Discussion and Analysis and Financial Statements

-The 2018 fourth quarter and year-end Management’s Discussion and Analysis and audited Consolidated Financial Statements provide a detailed explanation of Gibson’s operating results for the three months and fiscal year ended December 31, 2018, as compared to the three months and fiscal year ended December 31, 2017.
+The 2019 second quarter Management’s Discussion and Analysis and unaudited Condensed Consolidated Financial Statements provide a detailed explanation of Gibson’s financial and operating results for the three and six months ended June 30, 2019, as compared to the three and six months June 30, 2018.
 These documents are available at www.gibsonenergy.com and at www.sedar.com.

-A conference call and webcast will be held to discuss the 2018 fourth quarter and year-end financial and operating results at 7:00am Mountain Time (9:00am Eastern Time) on Tuesday, March 5, 2019.
+A conference call and webcast will be held to discuss the 2019 second quarter financial and operating results at 7:00am Mountain Time (9:00am Eastern Time) on Wednesday, August 7, 2019.

 The conference call dial-in numbers are: